JEA: JEA History

 "JEA is authorized to own, manage and operate a utilities system within and outside the City of Jacksonville.
 JEA is created for the express purpose of acquiring, constructing, operating, financing and otherwise have plenary authority with respect to electric, water, sewer, natural gas and such other utility systems as may be under its control now or in the future."

 During the 1970s, JEAs electric rates were among the highest in the nation.
 Royce Lyles became JEA Managing Director on September 1, 1979 and the utility began diversifying its fuel mix.
 Rates began to drop, eventually becoming the lowest in the state and near the bottom in the Southeast.

 Walt Bussells was appointed Managing Director on September 8, 1995, following Royce Lyles' retirement.

 On June 1, 1997, Jacksonville's Department of Public Utilities, water and sewer operations merged into the Jacksonville Electric Authority.
+The utility subsequently became known as JEA as it provided a broader range of services beyond electric service.

 Bussells embraced new technology and in 2002, JEA introduced online bill payment and implemented network meter reading.
 In 2003, JEA’s first chilled water facility became fully operational and began providing chilled water for air conditioning in downtown buildings.
 Since then, JEA has completed three additional facilities and has contracts to provide sixteen (16) locations with chilled water.
 Chilled water clients include Vystar Veterans Arena, 121 Financial Ballpark, Downtown Public Library, State Attorney Office, Duval County Courthouse and UF Health Hospital Campus, among others.

 During Bussells's tenure, Jacksonville's electric rates had remained artificially low throughout the 1990s and into the 2000s, despite large expenditures following the water/sewer acquisition in 1997, technology improvements, and construction of chilled water equipment.
 These projects were financed with borrowed money.

 Jim Dickenson replaced Walt Bussells when Bussells retired on June 15, 2004 after nine years as CEO.
 Soon after taking over, Dickenson implemented the first of three temporary fuel rate increases to offset rising fuel costs.
 In 2007, JEA had the second-lowest electric rates in Florida before they announced a four-year base rate increase package that would raise the average bill from $112 to more than $140 in 2010.
 The additional revenue was designed to reduce debt.